RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - S 61 - Executive Power
         - The executive power of the Commonwealth is vested in the Queen and is exercisable by the Governor-General as the Queen's representative and extends to the execution and maintenance of this Constitution and of the laws of the Commonwealth.
   - Rights Guaranteed in the Constitution
-    - Even if there is a head of power that allows the Commonwealth to pass the law on that topic, there may be other express and implied provisions within the Constitution that limit the COmmonwealth’s legislative power.
+    - Even if there is a head of power that allows the Commonwealth to pass the law on that topic, there may be other express and implied provisions within the Constitution that limit the COmmonwealth's legislative power.
   - Legislative Powers of the States
     - The states can pass laws about any topic they wish provided there is no express or implied imitation in the Constitution, and the law is not inconsistent with a valid Commonwealth Law
       - S 109 of the Constitution - State laws inconsistent phrases nullified by Federal